KyloIO/kylo-docs/how-to-guides/ConfigureNiFiWithSSL.rst

 Open the port defined in the NiFi.properties above: 9443.

-The first Time you connect to NiFi (https://localhost:9443/nifi) you will be instructed to verify the certificate.
+The first time you connect to NiFi (https://localhost:9443/nifi) you will be instructed to verify the certificate.
 This will only happen once.